How To Install and Set Up Laravel with Docker Compose (With Example)

 You also saw an example of how to dockerize your own PHP application by learning how to write a Dockerfile.

-These features allow you to recreate environments with the software you need without actually installing them in your machine.
+These features allow you to recreate environments with the software you need without actually installing them on your machine.

 if you haven't read it yet here it is: Containerize your PHP application